 If you don’t specify a space id or project id, the document will be created as a private document by default.

-field for now must be provided as a file with the proper encoding to ensure special characters display correctly:
+The Content field must be provided as a file with the proper encoding to ensure special characters display correctly:

 To create a document in a project, include the `ProjectId“: